-At Lamar-Milledge Elementary, we believe it is the shared responsibility of the home and the school to instill and help students maintain discipline and good conduct.
+At Belair Elementary, we believe it is the shared responsibility of the home and the school to instill and help students maintain discipline and good conduct.
 Discipline is the key to good conduct and proper consideration for other people.
 Good discipline is maintained by recognizing and praising good behavior and taking corrective action when necessary.

-Students at Lamar-Milledge Elementary School students are expected to put forth their best effort and to act appropriately at all times in a manner that will promote a safe, orderly learning environment.
-A behavior, Lion Pride Chart is posted throughout the school, as a reminder of good behavior.
+Students at Belair Elementary School are expected to put forth their best effort and to act appropriately at all times in a manner that will promote a safe, orderly learning environment.
+A behavior S.O.A.R Chart is posted throughout the school, as a reminder of good behavior.
+Teachers will spend a good bit of time at the beginning of the year discussing behavior and expectations.
 The school Counselor also provides lessons on character education to remind students of appropriate behavior.
-Any behavior which causes a disruption in the learning environment, infringes upon the rights of others in the school and will not be tolerated.
-Thus misbehavior is being subject to consequences.
+Any behavior which causes a disruption in the learning environment, and infringes upon the rights of others in the school will not be tolerated.
+Thus misbehavior is subject to consequences.